pinskylab/kelpEVOL_fq_gz_processing/README.md

 ## Before You Start, Read This

-The purpose of this repo is to provide the steps for processing raw fq files for both [Shotgun Sequencing Libraries - SSL data](https://github.com/philippinespire/pire_ssl_data_processing) for probe development and the [Capture Shotgun Sequencing Libraries- CSSL data](https://github.com/philippinespire/pire_cssl_data_processing).
+The purpose of this repo is to provide the steps for processing raw fq files for [Shotgun Sequencing Libraries - SSL Pipeline](https://github.com/philippinespire/pire_ssl_data_processing) for the [lcWGS Shotgun Sequencing Libraries - lcWGS Pipeline](https://github.com/philippinespire/pire_lcwgs_data_processing/tree/main) or for probe development and the [Capture Shotgun Sequencing Libraries- CSSL Pipeline](https://github.com/philippinespire/pire_cssl_data_processing).

-Scripts with `ssl` in the name are designed for shotgun data, including `lcwgs`.
+Scripts with `ssl` in the name are designed for shotgun data, including the `ssl` and `lcwgs` pipelines.
 Scripts with `cssl` in the name are designed for capture-shotgun data.
 Scripts with no suffix in the name can be used for both types of data.
 Both the `pire_ssl_data_processing` and `pire_cssl_data_processing` and `pire_lcwgs_data_processing` repos assume that the `pire_fq_gz_processing` repo is in the same directory as they are.

 ---